Uneven Walk

 As a result of limping along in a BK-Short prosthesis for 45 years, I can write a book about the impact of walking with a limp on body parts, and some remedies as well.
 Here, however, I will provide a quick and compact summary to help you get a head start.
 One thing to remember is that it is essential to keep proper spine alignment, prevent hip rotation, and keep the pelvic floor healthy.

 Here are two of my personal and unusual experiences.
-Around my mid 40’s, I started to have unexplained and extended chest pains.
+Around my mid-40s, I started to have unexplained and extended chest pains.
 My smart doctor wanted to make sure that nothing spooky was going on.
-So, over a period of 12 months, I went through a battery of testing, based on my symptoms, including, heart, lungs and digestive tract.
+So, over a period of 12 months, I went through a battery of testing, based on my symptoms, including heart, lungs, and digestive tract.
 Everything was normal.
 Then, I was sent to physical therapy.
 After several evaluations and transfers to more specialists, it turned out that my spine was out of alignment in my mid-back, the nerves were pinched, and while walking, each side of my ribcage was shifting up and down in opposite directions, bizarre to say the least.
 The solution was to adjust my prosthesis height, get better shoes, walk better, and keep up with my PT spine alignment and workout routines.
-That was it, but it took much time and money to find out.
+That was it, but it took much time, energy, and money to find out.